ryanczm/Analytic-Musings/notes/other/os.md

   * Apparently, you can do this with programming (higher level) or atomic ops (assembly like `lock` or `xchg`), available in a C interface or something.
   * The GIL mechanism in Python interpreter is an example: cannot have multiple threads running across cores synchronously.
   * Multithreading in Python is single core interleave time slice.
 Multiprocessing in Python is true multicore.
+  * Libraries like `numpy` has C bindings to make use of CPU SIMD vector operations while native Python uses loops. `Polars` calls Rust bindings to do multithreading/multiprocessing to bypass GIL.
 * Sync Primitives
   * Mutex (Binary Lock)
   * Semaphore